Best books to help you through grief

 Poor Your Soul – Mira Ptacin

 Mira Ptacin refuses to find order or pattern in her own struggle and instead merely portrays grief how she finds it.
 When asked about her writing, she responded: “I wrote my memoir to exorcise the grief out of me, and to explore it.
-What I discovered, as a writer, was that the structure of grief, or the shape of it--however it comes out--is messy and unpredictable.
+What I discovered, as a writer, was that the structure of grief, or the shape of it - however it comes out - is messy and unpredictable.
 It cannot be avoided, and for me, it was best to embrace it and notice it, and let it happen.
 I recorded it in my memoir so that my experience would make others feel less afraid in their own.
 I like to believe it helped.”

 Motherless Daughters- Hope Edelman

-Motherless Daughters moves to an inevitable distress that all women will at some point face, the death of a role model, teacher and supporter, the death of a mother.
+Motherless Daughters moves to an inevitable distress that all women will at some point face, the death of a role model, family member, teacher and supporter, the death of a mother.
 While the book explores the impact our mothers have on our psyche, not only as daughters but as women and individuals, it also allows people to prepare, to tease out and to understand what is left when their mother has gone.
 For a figure as core as a mother to die, it shakes the infrastructure of a woman’s personality, Motherless Daughters allows us to sort through and cobble ourselves back together again.

 Second Firsts- Christina Rasmussen

-With more practical elements, this book is more of a guide than a novel, seeking to move you forward from the dark places you inhabit while experiencing this sort of sorrow.
+With more practical elements, this book is more of a guide to modern loss than a novel, seeking to move you forward from the dark places you inhabit while experiencing this sort of sorrow.
 While years of study may have left Christina aware of the effects of grief, the personal experience of the death of a spouse brought her to the realisation that one can never be ready for loss.
 When asked on the motivation behind her book Second Firsts, her team replied:

 “The main inspiration behind Christina’s work was, of course, experiencing loss first hand.
 She realized through her own grief, that what people needed the most, while grieving was someone who not only understood what they were experiencing, but also knew what they could do to get through their grief.
 The approach outlined in her book, has an individual approach, with no timelines.
 Everyone experiences their own grief, and moves through it at their own pace, and her work allows for this individuality.
 Therefore, people who read her book, and do her work, learn how to discover their new identities after loss, and how to re-enter the life that accompanies these new identities.
 There is a realization that there can be life and happiness after loss.”